worryzyy/element-ui-x/docs/src/en/components/welcome.md

-# Welcome 欢迎页组件
+# Welcome

-## 功能说明
+## Features

-欢迎页组件，用于展示应用的欢迎界面和引导信息，支持以下特性：
+The Welcome component is used to display the application's welcome screen and introductory information, supporting the following features:

-- 可自定义图标、标题和描述内容
+- Customizable icon, title, and description content
-- 支持左右布局方向切换
+- Switch between left and right layout directions
-- 提供边框和无边框样式变体
+- Provides bordered and borderless style variants
-- 可扩展的额外内容区域
+- Extendable extra content area
-- 灵活的样式定制能力
+- Flexible style customization capabilities

-## 使用示例
+## Usage Examples

-### 基础用法
+### Basic Usage

-基本的欢迎组件使用，展示图标、标题和描述。
+Basic usage of the Welcome component, displaying an icon, title, and description.

 :::demo